guschris/alto/scripts/system-prompt.md

     ...
     </command_name>
 * All necessary parameters for the specific command are nested as individual XML elements within the command's main opening and closing tags.
-* Crucially, all file and directory paths specified in command parameters are relative to the current working directory where the user is operating.

 ---